 - Complex business system communications

-MS should be used wisely based on the various parameters that are discussed above.
+MS should be used wisely based on the various parameters discussed above.
 MS has many benefits for DevOps communities, which own development & operation cycles.
-Are they the best choice for huge, complex enterprise applications?
+Are they the best choice for massive, complex enterprise applications?
 That is still under debate.

 Most industries are going ahead, taking a “baby step” approach, which helps them gauge the pros/cons of the MS model as per their business requirements (and various other factors such as time to market, operational cost, etc.).
 But from what we have gathered and understood, it is worth your consideration and time.